 Snapchat Friends Disappearing – Are They Deleting You?

-Snapchat keeps your friends list updated regularly and Best Friends list based on your activity.
+Snapchat keeps your friends list updated regularly and the Best Friends list based on your activity.

 When people drop off of your best friends list, it typically has to do with who you communicate with the most often.
 However, if you’re scrolling through your list of friends and realize some names are missing, you might be worried.